 What To Do After A Workout

-We talk a lot about the importance of your pre-workout routine, including eating nutritious foods that fuel you, making sure you’re well hydrated, and dedicating some time to a good warmup, but it’s easy to forget about your post-workout routine.
+We talk a lot about the importance of your pre-workout routine, including eating nutritious foods that fuel you, making sure you’re well hydrated, and dedicating enough time to fit in a good warm-up, but it’s easy to forget about your post-workout routine.

 Ever finished your workout, then left in a mad dash to get to your next appointment (or plopped straight onto the couch in a sweaty heap)?
 Yep, us too.

-Don’t worry, your post-workout routine doesn’t have to be anything time-consuming or expensive, but your future self will definitely thank you for it.
-It’s all about taking care of your body, maximising your recovery and results, avoiding injury, and doing what you can to be on your A-game for your training days ahead.
+Your post-workout routine doesn’t have to be anything time-consuming or expensive, but your future self will definitely thank you for prioritising it.
+It’s all about taking care of your body, maximising your recovery and results, avoiding injury, and doing what you can to be on your A-game for your next session.
 After all, we’re in this for the long game.
 Here are a few things to think about.

-During exercise, especially high-intensity styles, your heart rate and body temperature increase and your blood vessels dilate.
-To allow your temperature and cardiovascular system to gradually return to their normal state, the American Heart Association recommends making time to cool-down - a 5-minute walk is great!
+During exercise, especially high-intensity training styles, your heart rate and body temperature increase and your blood vessels dilate.
+To allow your temperature and cardiovascular system to gradually return to their normal state, the American Heart Association recommends making time to cool down.
+Choose a low-intensity activity - a 5-minute walk or some light pedalling on an exercise bike is great!
 Slowing the pace this way helps to avoid the dizzy, lightheaded or nauseous feeling that can occur if you stop exercising suddenly.